JeremieLitzler/journal/docs/2023/03/a-day-in-the-life-of-a-farmer-in-march-the-dutch-farmer/README.md

 ![Rooster and hens eating fresh compost](./images/rooster-and-hens-eating-fresh-compost.jpg 'Crédits: image extraite du vlog de The Dutch Farmer')

-Laying the fresh compost directly on the beds in France is not a good idea because it can become a perfect slug habitat.
+Laying the fresh compost directly on the beds in France isn’t a good idea because it can become a perfect slug habitat.

 So, instead, if you can have chicken, feed them with your compost.